civicrm/civicrm-user-guide/docs/contributions/key-concepts-and-configurations.md

     then you will need to configure accepted credit cards/payment methods on that site.

+## Status

+All Contributions have one Status, the most common are:

+**Pending (Pay Later)** indicates a contribution that has been entered but payment not received or send to the process.
+This is usually by paper or electronic check.

+**Pending (Incomplete)** was entered into CiviCRM but was not received by the processor.

+**Failed** was entered into CiviCRM but was declined, rejected or received an error at the processor.

+**Completed** entered into CiviCRM and payment received successfully.

+Other status such as In Progress, Overdue, Partially Paid are used by  optional features for partial payments and automatic recurring payments.

 ## Data needs and fields

 CiviContribute has a set of predefined fields to track contribution